 One of the most beautiful things about fixed gear bicycles is the fact that you can totally customize them, building them from the ground up.
 This modularity allows your ride to be totally unique, and it's a lot of fun to plan and build.

 In this article, I want to look at some of the best fixie frames you can find nowadays.
 While technically speaking you can use almost any frame to build upon, the best way to get started is to find one that's built specifically for the riding style you're after.
 Finding a good, cheap fixed gear bicycle frame isn't terribly difficult, but it can be confusing.

-I'm going to show you five of my favorite cheap fixie frames, and I'll review each one.
+I'm going to show you four of my favorite cheap fixie frames, and I'll review each one.
 I will try to look at different types and looks, so you'll have some variety to choose from.
 I'll look at the materials, construction, rigidity, configuration and riding style of each one.
 Hopefully this will help you find an inexpensive fixie frame that works for you!